 Sign up below and be the FIRST to know when scholarship information becomes available!
-Note: Through this email list you will only receive Scholarship related emails.
-If you’d like to subscribe to our regular blog posts, please also sign up through the form in the sidebar to the right.
+Through this email list you will only receive scholarship related emails.
+If you’d like to subscribe to our regular blog posts, please also sign up to our regular emails here.

 Studying abroad means having to function and navigate life in an unfamiliar environment.
 While encountering the unfamiliar can definitely be exhilarating, it can also be stressful if you do not have tools at your fingertips to help you find your way.
 Luckily today we have a plethora of convenient apps available